List of awards and nominations received by Shreya Ghoshal: Chandanavana Film Critics Academy Awards

-Edison Awards Tamil
+Edison Awards

-The Edison Awards (Tamil) is an annual awards ceremony since 2009 for people in the Tamil film industry.
+The Edison Awards is an annual awards ceremony since 2009 for people in the Tamil film industry.
 Shreya Ghoshal has won three awards for Best Female Playback Singer from many nominations.

 Filmfare Awards

 The Filmfare Awards are one of the oldest and most prestigious Hindi film awards.
 They are presented annually by The Times Group for excellence of cinematic achievements.
-Ghoshal received six awards from twenty six nominations.
+Ghoshal received six awards from thirty nominations.
 Besides this, she also received Filmfare RD Burman Award for New Music Talent in 2003 for her outstanding performance in Devdas.